 So this is how it works: for every back size you increase, the relative cup size increases by the volume of one cup.
 Essentially a 34G is one cup size volume larger than a 32G.

-And that why you can never know how big a 'G' cup is without knowing the back size.
+And that's why you can never know how big a 'G' cup is without knowing the back size.

 This then swiftly moves us on to Sister Sizing...

 So because increasing the back size can also change the volume of the cup, there is a way to ensure the the cup volume stays the same and only the back band changes, this is called 'Sister sizing'.
-Below is a diagram showing this...
+See below an example in a diagram...

-So these 3 sizes hold the same quantity of boob but the back size varies.
+So these sizes hold the same quantity of boob but the back size varies.
 It can be useful to know what your sister sizes are in case you need to increase or decrease your back size.
+(We strongly recommend booking in with one of our Virtual Bra Fitters to find out your size - then come back to this blog to find out your sister size or ask one of our fitters!)
 Here is a diagram showing how changing back sizes and cup sizes affect one another.

 So there you have it, a quick guide to bra sizes and what they mean.
 It's not so hard understand is it?